One Year Gone

 There has been unbearable pain but also moments of joy and grace.
 Aaron’s death was a fire that cleansed me of many things.
 I lost almost all ego for several months.
 That was fascinating and freeing.
 I wish I could return to that pure state of selfless love and compassion, even though I practically didn’t exist except as a ball of pain.
 Those first few months, I was overcome by empathy for everyone around me.
 I felt connected to all in a web of shared, scarred humanity.
 The pain in me called out to the pain in others and was answered in wordless harmonic resonances, choruses of “yes I feel this too” — but from everyone.
 I cried everywhere I went and I didn’t care.
 Standing in line at the coffee shop, walking down the street, on the subway: tears and tears and tears, streaming down my face, gathering in the hollow of my throat.
 I got so used to the tears that I stopped noticing them clinging to my lashes, and didn’t bother to brush them away.

 In those first few months, I was just learning to walk again.
 I also had some unfortunate and stressful things going on with Aaron’s family that took up a lot of my mental energy and distracted me.
 I tried and failed to find work to support myself and our furry family.
 Aaron and I were a filmmaking team, and we’d had a film in development.
 That ended with his death and left me lost and unsure what to do for money or how to move on creatively.
 The grief had superseded my usual creative impulses, but I didn’t know how to exist in the world without making things.
 I took film editing classes and tried to come up with a plan for moving forward, but it turned out to be a false start.
-I just really hate editing, it turns out.

 I started writing a bit, not working on the script that was my next project, but doing some paid writing work and the occasional blog post on grief.
 This felt good.
 But mostly what I was doing was trying to figure out how to live in the world without my rock and my compass, my best friend, my creative inspiration, the man I wanted to make proud of me, the person whose happiness had meant more than my own.
 I tried to figure out why I was here, and he wasn’t, when he was the better of us.
 I knew that there was likely no reason at all for it, but if there was, it seemed worth finding.
 Actually it was all I could — then and even now — think about: my purpose.
 What is my purpose?
 Why get up in the morning?
 What do I have to offer?
 How do I live now?
 Who am I and who am I becoming?
 Why won’t the damn earth stop shaking and knocking me off balance every other day so I can figure this out?